eProsima/DDS-Record-Replay/docs/rst/developer_manual/installation/sources/linux.rst

 Local installation
 ------------------

 #.
-Create a :code:`DDS-Record-Replayer` directory where to download and build |ddsrecord| and its dependencies:
+Create a :code:`DDS-Record-Replay` directory where to download and build |ddsrecord| and its dependencies:

     .. code-block:: bash